 One solution to this is to transform a proof into a non-interactive zero-knowledge proof.
-The Fiat-Shamir transformation [15] converts an interactive zero-knowledge proof into a non-interactive zero-knowledge proof.
+The Fiat-Shamir transformation [11] converts an interactive zero-knowledge proof into a non-interactive zero-knowledge proof.
 In this process, the ability for a verifier to behave maliciously is lost, as the verifier no longer produces challenges themselves.
-However, this relies strongly upon the random-oracle model [30].
+This relies strongly upon the random-oracle model however [23].
 As the random-oracle model is not realistically attainable, it must be approximated, typically by a cryptographic hash function.
 This introduces greater ability for the prover to cheat if they know a preimage in the hash function used.

-2.2.1 Games as graphs
+Games as graphs